 I have been a patient & advocate for almost a decade and I feel like the conversation is the most important part of the puzzle to change in regards to ending the drug war.

 In 2010, we set out to change the social stigma of cannabis and the people who use it.
 Our mission was to help both the patients and consumers.
 We wanted to educate them on becoming advocates and the importance of pushing for the freedom of the plant.
 The one thing we wanted to make sure was that the consumer, businesses, and entrepreneurs knew the impact that they also have by helping through support and by also being a voice with the advocates.
-Because in reality the advocates are simply overworked and underpaid.
-This was why we set out on the most recent campaign travelling up and down California as I felt like the message of advocacy was so important this election year.
+Because in reality, the advocates are simply overworked and underpaid.
+This was why we set out on the most recent campaign traveling up and down California as I felt like the message of advocacy was so important this election year.

 We did a bus tour with 22 stops all over CA and met patients, business owners, and consumers.
 Everyone came out to share their stories about what drug policy reform and freedom means to them and some people said it was like therapy to them.